ansible/vscode-ansible/README.md

 ## Known limitations
 - The shorthand syntax for module options (key=value pairs) is not supported.
 - Nested module options are not supported yet.
+- Only Jinja *expressions* inside Ansible YAML files are supported.
+In order to have syntax highlighting of Jinja template files, you'll need to install other extension.
+- Jinja *blocks* (inside Ansible YAML files) are not supported yet.